-By Dr. Bradley Hanson, Director of Folklife and the state folklorist — The Tennessee Arts Commission Folklife Program announces the launch of its Traditional Arts Apprenticeship Program awardees.
-In its second year, the Apprenticeship Program is designed to encourage the survival, continued development and proliferation of our state’s diverse folklife traditions.
+Nashville — The Tennessee Arts Commission Folklife Program announces its 2018 Traditional Arts Apprenticeship Program awardees.
+In its second year, the Apprenticeship Program is designed to encourage the sustainability, continued development and proliferation of our state’s diverse folklife traditions.
 “The Traditional Arts Apprenticeship Program was

 By Dr. Bradley Hanson, Director of Folklife– I am pleased to announce the appointment of Dr. Langston Collin Wilkins as the Tennessee Arts Commission’s new Traditional Arts Specialist.
 Langston steps into the former Folklife Program Assistant position.
 He joins me in our ongoing work with

 By Maria (Dill) Benson, Deputy Director of Communications, Office of Tennessee Secretary of State Tre Hargett – The Tennessee State Library and Archives will host a free event about folklife on Saturday, October 14.
 The event will demonstrate the multifaceted traditions that include oral stories, songs, art and